Welcome the Children

 Wayne Johnson lived in Kenya for twenty-eight years as he taught at the Nairobi International School of Theology.
 One of his students was Johnson Wambua, the pastor of AIC Zion in the Mathare slum.
 Wayne was inspired by his student’s work, and he has been supporting Wambua to this day.
 Wayne holds Ph.D. and Th.M. degrees from Trinity Evangelical Divinity School and an M.Div. degree from the International School of Theology, in addition to an undergraduate degree from Northwestern University.
 He currently serves as Pastor for Spiritual Formation at The Bible Chapel in McMurray, Pennsylvania.
 Wayne is the Executive Director of Welcome the Children’s Board of Directors.

 Earl Dean is an information technology professional who joined the Board of Directors after traveling to AIC Zion during a mission trip.
 He has been involved with missions in Brazil, Panama, and multiple regions of Africa.
-While serving at AIC Zion, he realized that he desired to continue caring for the students in any way possible, which led him to becoming a member of Welcome the Children’s Board.
+While serving at AIC Zion, he realized that he desired to continue caring for the students in any way possible, which led him to becoming a director.
 Earl has a manifest passion for missions, and he strives to meet the considerable needs of children around the globe.

 Mike Rollage worked as a public accountant before retiring.
 Using his experience and knowledge of finance, he manages the funding of Welcome the Children and works behind the scenes to make the organization’s vision into reality.
 In addition to serving on the Board of Welcome the Children, he has worked with other nonprofits such as Youth Opportunities Unlimited and Church Army, USA.

 Alan Booth has traveled to Kenya six times to serve at AIC Zion School.
 He is affectionately called “Mbuzi,” the Swahili word for “goat,” by the younger students.
 Alan is a music teacher at Baldwin-Whitehall School District and serves as the Worship Director at The Bible Chapel’s campus in Robinson.
-Alan has been a member of the Board since October 2017; he enjoys sharing his passion for Welcome the Children’s work via communicative relationships with supporters.
+Alan has been a director since October 2017; he enjoys sharing his passion for Welcome the Children’s work via communicative relationships with supporters.

 Ben Zeisloft became involved with missions at the age of eight, when God used his lemonade stand profits to initiate the connection between Welcome the Children and AIC Zion.
 He is a student at the University of Pennsylvania’s Wharton School.
-In addition to visiting AIC Zion on two occasions, Ben has worked with missions in Panama and West Virginia.
-Ben has been a Board member since December 2017; he manages Welcome the Children’s website and marketing.
+In addition to visiting AIC Zion on two occasions, Ben has worked with missions in Panama.
+Ben has been a director since December 2017; he manages Welcome the Children’s website and marketing.